Table of Contents

 - Are younger than 40 or older than 60.

 - Have certain problems, such as type 1 diabetes, pernicious anemia, or an immune system disorder.

 There are several treatments for hyperthyroidism.
-The best one depends on your age, health, cause, and how severe your condition is.
+The best one depends on your age, health, cause, and the severity of your condition.
 The goal is to control your thyroid levels and make them normal.
 Doing this relieves symptoms and prevents future health problems.
+Treatments include:

 - Surgery.
 A thyroidectomy is when the doctor removes most of your thyroid gland.
 After surgery, you likely will develop hypothyroidism.
 You can take thyroid supplements to restore your hormone levels to normal.